BharathanBtech/epic-fhir-clinicians_or_administrative_users/README.md

 - Use refresh icons to update specific components

 ### 3. EOB Details
-- Click "View EOB" on any claim to see detailed breakdown
+- Click "Sumit for copay" on any claim to see detailed breakdown
 - Review service dates, amounts, and adjudications
 - Analyze patient responsibility and coverage details